 “Pay” for Registrations

-Once all competitors are completely registered select the “Make Payment” button on the registration screen, or select the fèis in the “Payments Due” screen on the Dashboard.
+Once all competitors are completely registered select the “Make Payment” button on the registration screen, or select the feis in the “Payments Due” screen on the Dashboard.

 At the prompt enter your credit card numbers and verification information.